-EXAMINATION BY-LAWS AND REGULATIONS

-BACHELOR OF SCIENCE (HONOURS) DEGREE IN SPEECH AND HEARING SCIENCES
+EXAMINATION BY-LAWS AND REGULATIONS BACHELOR OF SCIENCE (HONOURS) DEGREE IN OCCUPATIONAL THERAPY

-- These By-Laws made by the Council of the University of Kelaniya under Section 135(1) (a) and (b) of the Universities Act No 16 of 1978 as amended by the Universities (Amendment) Act No 7 of 1985 may be cited as the Bachelor of Science (Honours) in Speech & Hearing Sciences By-Laws No 1 of 2013 and shall come into operation with effect from 1 March 2013. - Subject to these by-laws, a student may be admitted to the Bachelor of Science (Honours) in Speech & Hearing Sciences (specializing in Speech & Language Therapy or in Audiology), if he / she - a) has been admitted as an internal student of the University, and - b) has been registered as a student of the University for a period not less than 4 academic years, and - c) has completed to the satisfaction of the Senate, courses of study as prescribed by these By Laws and Rules and Regulations made there under, and - has passed each course unit of the degree through evaluation at each end of semester examination within six years of commencement of academic work1, and - e) has paid such fees or other dues as may be prescribed by the University, and - f) has fulfilled any other conditions or requirements as may be prescribed by the University. - 3) The courses of study and syllabi for the examinations/assessments leading to the Bachelor of Science (Honours) in Speech & Hearing Sciences and the number of papers, oral presentations and other forms of evaluation in each course unit shall be prescribed by the regulations made by the Senate.
+- These by-laws made by the Council of the University of Kelaniya under Section 135(1) (a) and (b) of the Universities Act No 16 of 1978 as amended by the Universities (Amendment) Act No 7 of 1985 may be cited as the Bachelor of Science Honours in Occupational Therapy bylaws No 1 of 2022 and shall come into operation with effect from 1 June 2022. - 2) Subject to these by-laws, a student may be admitted to the Bachelor of Science Honours in Occupational Therapy, if he/she - a. has been admitted as an internal student of the university, AND - b. has been registered as a student of the university for a period not less than 4 academic years, AND - has completed to the satisfaction of the senate, courses of study as prescribed by these by-laws and rules and regulations made there under, AND - d. has passed each course unit of the degree through evaluation at each end of semester examination within six academic years of commencement of academic work (subject to conditions stipulated in Section 19), AND - e. has paid such fees or other dues as may be prescribed by the university, AND - f. has fulfilled any other conditions or requirements as may be prescribed by the university. - 3) The courses of study and syllabi for the examinations/assessments leading to the Bachelor of Science Honours in Occupational Therapy and the number of papers, oral presentations and other forms of evaluation in each course unit shall be prescribed by the regulations made by the Senate.